Colorado Criminal Defense and Personal Injury Attorneys

 Imagine any of these scenarios:

 In these examples, and a thousand others, you are likely to face a visit from law enforcement and a probable arrest for a domestic violence crime.
-If you’ve been arrested for domestic violence, it’s important to contact a Boulder domestic violence attorney as soon as possible.
-An experienced attorney will be able to inform you of your rights and help you
+If you’ve been arrested for domestic violence, it’s important that you immediately contact an experienced Boulder domestic violence attorney to fight for a fair bond conditions, to investigate the allegations made against you, to preserve evidence possibly overlooked by the police, and to begin preparing your defense.

 Under Colorado law, domestic violence is a “status crime.”
 This means that domestic violence is not actually a crime itself but a designation that attaches to any crime you are charged with where an act or threatened act of violence is alleged to have been directed towards a person with whom you are – or have been – involved in an intimate relationship.
 In our examples above: